TJTuning/ML-PushNotification-UVIndex/README.md

 2) After each run, calculate average of predicted UV index throughout 7 days and if low ( < 3 ) send push notification to phone
 3) Sequentially a linear regression model will run based on the training and testing splits of the historical dataset

-Script will run on a 5-min interval using cronjob (time-based job scheduler)
+Script will run on a 5-min interval using a cron job (time-based job scheduler)